rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 Let's start with a simple class.

-## Simple Class
+## A Simple Class

 Classes typically have (optional) class & instance attributes and (optional) methods.

 1. Instance attributes:
    - each class instance has its own copy of its instance attributes
    - instance attributes are accessed with the `.`-dot operator: `<class instance>.<instance attribute>`
 2. Class attributes:
    - Attributes defined on the class, not the instance.
 These are shared by all instances of a class.
 3. Methods:
    - must be called through a class instance
    - methods are accessed using the `.`-dot operator: `<class instance>.<instance-method>(<parameters>)`
    - every instance method needs an explicit *1.st* parameter named `self`

 The simplest class could look like this: